Copyright Infringement Copyright Infringement

 Spartan Engineering Industries Pvt.
 Ltd. Anr.
 Vs. Dassault System Solidworks Corporation & Anr.

 The Delhi High Court addressed the problem of software copyright infringement in this judgment.
 Defendant No. 1 is a French firm that created the program ‘Solidworks.’
 This program makes it easier to model and build goods in a 3D setting.
-Defendant no.2 is a sister corporation founded by Defendant no.1 to handle all of Defendant no.1’s business in India.
+Defendant No. 2 is a sister corporation founded by Defendant No. 1 to handle all of Defendant No. 1’s business in India.

 Defendants No. 1 and 2 (“Defendants”) claim that the program was created as a job for pay by their workers and that the Petitioners own the copyright.
 The Defendants argue that the software package and its accompanying training materials are copyright literary work by the Act of 1957 (Act).
 Because the United States and India are both signatories of the Convention in Berne, the World Trade Organization’s Agreement, and the Universal Copyright Convention, India’s program is protected in Section 40 of the Copyright Act on trade-related. (latestphonezone.com)

-Plaintiff argued that they acquired evidence in May 2018 about the Respondents’ commercial usage of copied and unlicensed part of the ‘Modelling’ software application without completing the requisite license cost.
+The plaintiff argued that they acquired evidence in May 2018 about the Respondents’ commercial usage of copied and unlicensed part of the ‘Modelling’ software application without completing the requisite license cost.
 The Consumers further claimed that improper usage of the program had escalated since August 2020 and that all attempts to achieve a settlement were unsuccessful because the Defendants denied violation.

-With this, the Defendants granted an order from the Court, claiming that using a counterfeit or unauthorised version of the Defendants’ computer program would constitute copyright violations under Section 51 of the Copyright Act.
+With this, the Defendants granted an order from the Court, claiming that using a counterfeit or unauthorized version of the Defendants’ computer program would constitute copyright violations under Section 51 of the Copyright Act.
 The Defendants also invoked Section 63B of the Act, making it illegal to intentionally use a stolen software program.
 Furthermore, Plaintiff contended that the Defendants’ breach of the synchronization license agreement resulted in commercial and intellectual property violations.

 “Software duplication is a serious matter that requires to be addressed in the bud,” the judge said in granting the decision.
 Accordingly, the Petitioners were given a close substitute ex-parte injunctive relief prohibiting the Plaintiffs from using, replicating, or disseminating any illegally downloaded, non-licensed, or unapproved software packages governed by the Complainants, and also typesetting their computer networks and trying to erase any data related to aiding others in infringing the Complainants’ copyright.